Skip to table of contents

 2. Letters and statements of recommendation for which the student has waived his or her rights of access, or which were maintained before January 1, 1975.

-3. Records related to an application to attend the University of Oklahoma or a component unit or campus of the University if that application was denied.
+3. Records related to an application to attend the University of Oklahoma, or a component unit or campus of the University if that application was denied, applications for employment, and receipt of honors or honorary recognition.

-4. Those records that are excluded from the FERPA definition of education records.
+4. Records that are excluded from the FERPA definition of education records.

 Refusal to Provide Copies